KShebek/cbe504/main.typ

 Our end-goal here will be to show that
 $ z_i = exp((Delta G_i) /(R T)), $
 which will lead to a new concept known as the reaction affinity.
-We will start by finding an expression for the rate of rate constants, after which we will revisit the concentration terms.
+We will start by finding an expression for the rate constants, after which we will revisit the concentration terms.

 From the (non-idealized) Eyring equation, we know that
 $ k_(i)^+ &= (k_"B " T)/h (C^std)^(-1) exp(-(G^std^ddagger - G_"A "^std - G_"B "^std)/ (R T)) (gamma_"A " gamma_"B ")/gamma^ddagger\